 Generate the transaction proposal without signing.
 This option enables you to export the transaction proposal without signing it.
-You don’t need a Ledger, but you do need an internet connection.
+You don’t need a LEDGER device, but you do need an internet connection.

 Generate and sign the transaction.
-This option requires a Ledger and an internet connection.
+This option requires a LEDGER device and an internet connection.

 Verify that the Transaction details are as you intended, and then select I am sure that the proposed changes are correct.